 - Hunt down permanent light installations around Carnaby, including one work made from 51 over-sized light bulbs.

 - Follow in the footsteps of The Beatles by crossing the famous Abbey Road zebra crossing that's featured on the eponymous album cover.

 - Check the calendar to find out when to watch Tower Bridge open for large boats.

 - Meet the stone lions at Trafalgar Square.

-- Explore the parkland, waterways and striking venues at Queen Elizabeth Olympic Park in east London for free.
+- Explore the parkland and waterways at Queen Elizabeth Olympic Park.

-- Enjoy a paddle in the Princess Diana Memorial Fountain, made from 545 pieces of Cornish granite.
+- Paddle in the Princess Diana Memorial Fountain, made from 545 pieces of Cornish granite.

 - Observe a case at the Supreme Court, the UK’s final court of appeal.

 - Follow the towpath through tranquil Little Venice to discover a slew of waterfront cafes and pubs.

 - Join a fascinating free London walking tour.